Not sure why I made these, I don’t particularly like normal Walnut Whips. Not that I don’t like them but they just don’t do anything special for me.

 I bought Willie’s Chocolate Bible link and it had a Flodeboller style Walnut Whip recipe and I’ve been interested in doing them ever since.
 (Flodeballer are Scandinavian marshmallow teacake treats).

-I’ve been through a few trials before I came to land on this method of making them but I’m still not happy.
+I’ve been through a few trials before I came to land on this method but I’m still not happy.

 I still haven’t found a recipe for whipped fondant.
 I thought I was on to a winner when I read the confectioners fondant recipe in Peter Greweling’s Chocolate & Confections Link, but no luck.